 When you apply to the Court of Protection, you must notify various ‘interested parties’ in the application.
 This is a very broad term and does not mean everyone that they have ever spoken to.
 It simply means those that are close to the person who has lost capacity.
 Examples may include neighbours, close friends and certainly means close family members.
 Any of those who have been served the notice are given 14 days to respond.
 If they do not respond to the Court of Protection in time, then the Order will be sent through.

 If at a later stage, an interested party finds out about the Court Order and they were not notified or listed as an interested party then they have the right to appeal to the court and can have the deputy removed.
 If you are someone who feels as though you should have been notified of a Court of Protection going ahead and wish to challenge the decision.
-Please call us for a free no obligation chat with one of our advisors who will be able to tell you a bit more.
+Please call us for a chat with one of our advisors who will be able to tell you a bit more.

 Here at Seatons, we will work hard to ensure that this process is as seamless as possible and will work hard for you the client.
 We have years of expertise with the Court of Protection and will utilise all of them to help you.

-If you are looking to become a deputy for someone else in the Court of Protection, then please, do not hesitate, call us for a free initial chat on 0800 3 10 11 12.
-When you call, you will have a free, initial, no obligation chat with one of our friendly advisors.
+If you are looking to become a deputy for someone else in the Court of Protection, then please, do not hesitate, call us free on 0800 3 10 11 12.
 Here at Seatons, we are experts in dealing with the Court of Protection.
 We have a team of legal experts who will all go the extra mile for you, the client.
 We are known as the friendly professionals, we have done this by cutting out the legal jargon and ensuring that you fully understand what is going on when applying for Deputyship.